 Your keto workout meal plan should include the following foods:

 Magnesium is one of the electrolytes you’re likely to lose through sweat and urine.
-It can be difficult to get if you aren’t eating a ketogenic diet.
 Dark green vegetables such as spinach, kale, and broccoli are the best sources of magnesium.

 One thing that can happen when you’re on a ketogenic diet plan is that your kidneys excrete more potassium than usual.
 That loss can lead to fatigue and cramps during workouts (2).
-Many foods such as meats, fish, and avocados contain high amounts of potassium, while bananas and nuts provide moderate amounts.
+Many foods such as meats, fish, and avocados contain high amounts of potassium, while most fruits, vegetables, and nuts provide moderate amounts.

 That said, you should make sure these amino acids aren’t all taken up by your muscles, leaving none left for other body functions or even the production of more proteins.